protocol/cel-retrieval/saturn-aliens/reports/detection_system.md

 Since there are no feasible solutions for trustless verification of content delivery, we cannot assume that the data Saturn receives from its operator nodes is correct.
 These logs can be doctored, either by hacking Saturn's code to directly edit the logs or by using a bot to make "fake" requests.

 If we didn't have a detection system in place (together with penalties in case of detection), there would be a clear incentive for "rogue" nodes to cheat the system and steal rewards from other honest participants.
 Thus, Saturn's log detection module aims to solve this problem by finding and flagging doctored or fake logs submitted by node operators.

+There are also attack vectors on the side of the orchestrator and the client websites.
+For instance, client websites can lie about the requests being served to reduce how much they are paying for Saturn's service, while node operators can "fake" their perceived performance to the orchestrator by answering to the orchestrator differently from real users.
+However, these attack vectors are not the major concern for the first version of Saturn and, therefore, they will be addressed in later versions.

 ## Design overview